zone117x/node-stratum-pool/README.md

 High performance Stratum poolserver in Node.js.
 One instance of this software can startup and manage multiple coin pools, each with their own daemon and stratum port :)

 #### Why
 This server was built to be more efficient and easier to setup, maintain and scale than existing stratum poolservers which are written in python.
-Compared to the spaghetti state of the latest stratum-mining python server, this software should also have a lower barrier to entry for other developers to fork and add feature or fix bugs.
+Compared to the spaghetti state of the latest stratum-mining python server, this software should also have a lower barrier to entry for other developers to fork and add features or fix bugs.

 Features (mostly untested)